Quickstart Guide

 This page shows the shortest workflow that exposes a local HTTP service through rstream.
 The goal is clarity rather than completeness: install the CLI, authenticate, select a project, and open a tunnel.

-For the example, a small HTTP server listens on port 8080.
+The example assumes that the CLI is already installed.
+Installation paths are documented in Installation.
+For the tunnel target, a small HTTP server listens on port 8080.
 Any service that listens on a TCP port can be used instead.

 Start a local service